dereklin15/Fullstack-Capstone-Final-Project/README.md

 Topic: log4j/log4shell (Analyzing and Executing Github Kozer's log4j-shell-poc repository)

-For the project's references and documents, access current google drive https://drive.google.com/drive/folders/1eivoOHvLUBzfcB3B0lHXk_P5C9R1pJq3?usp=sharing
+For the project's references and documents, access current google drive.
+There are also added to the repository as well. https://drive.google.com/drive/folders/1eivoOHvLUBzfcB3B0lHXk_P5C9R1pJq3?usp=sharing